There are more than 300 million people worldwide who have trouble seeing the world in color.

 Blue-yellow color blindness affects people with severe deuteranopia (red-green color blindness).
 It’s rarer than red-green color blindness, but still affects between 1 percent and 3 percent of men worldwide.
 People with this type of deficiency have trouble distinguishing between blue and yellow hues.

-Achromatopsia is a rare condition that prevents people from seeing any colors at all — they’re usually able to tell light from dark, but can’t distinguish between different shades of gray.
+Achromatopsia is rare.
+It stops people from seeing any colors.
+They can tell light from dark, but not different shades of gray.
 If a person has achromatopsia, they’ll see the world mostly in black, white and shades of gray.

 Are most men colorblind?

 Most men are not colorblind.
-According to Dr. Michael Chicharro, an ophthalmic surgeon at New York Eye and Ear Infirmary, fewer than 5 percent of men have some form of colorblindness.
+Dr. Michael Chicharro is an eye surgeon at New York Eye and Ear Infirmary.
+He says that fewer than 5 percent of men are colorblind.

 The most common type of color blindness is red/green color blindness, which affects about 8 percent of all males.
 Blue/yellow color blindness is slightly less common, affecting about 4 percent of all males.

 But what exactly does it mean to be “color blind”?
-Color blindness is a rare congenital condition in which people have difficulty distinguishing certain colors from each other or from gray.
+Color blindness is a rare condition from birth.
+People with it have trouble telling some colors apart.
+They also struggle to tell colors from gray.
 It’s usually inherited genetically along with normal vision.

 Are most women colorblind?